DraconicDragon/ComfyUI-RyuuNoodles/README.md

 Not supported.
 The counter reads what's inside the widget it's assigned to, the wildcard processor nodes only process the text when queued, same with prompt scheduling.
 It's possible to make a wildcard node that works, but it would have to work with an external seed/randomization thingy and whatnot, and it probably wouldnt help with reproducability/saving workflow and whatnot.
 [comfyui-ppm](https://github.com/pamparamm/ComfyUI-ppm) and [JNodes](https://github.com/JaredTherriault/ComfyUI-JNodes) (not KJNodes) offer a Token Counter that executes when queued.

-- **When you install this node pack**, it will do a one time download with huggingface transformers on first start after install of a few MBs of files (most are ~1 MB json files, more or less) for the supported tokenizers. (total is probably like less than 30mb maybe? dont take my word on it)
+- **When you install this node pack** ~~it will do a one time download with huggingface transformers on first start after install of a few MBs of files (most are ~1 MB json files, more or less) for the supported tokenizers. (total is probably like less than 30mb maybe? dont take my word on it)~~
+The tokenizers are now loaded on demand and cached to improve startup speed of the nodepack.
+Upon first use after installing it might take a few seconds or minutes (if your internet is horrible, like mine) for the tokenizers to download (all tokenizers in total are maybe 20-40mb, no actual models are downloaded).
+If they are already downloaded and you just started comfy it should only take ~1 second after typing in a textbox (with counter assigned) for the counter to start working.
+The tokenizers are downloaded using transformers/huggingface_hub so if you want to change the download location you have to set the corresponding [environment variables](https://huggingface.co/docs/huggingface_hub/en/package_reference/environment_variables) (untested if works.)

 - **Regarding the "fast" versions of the T5 tokenizer:**  It's faster as far as I could tell, otherwise i don't know much about it.
 There is one for CLIP too but it was slower for me so i didnt include it